SenseLogic/LINGUI/README.md

 ### Translation files

-When the `--match` option is used, constants definitions stored in `.lt` translation files are matched with each other, and selected by increasing frequency.
+When the `--match` option is used, the constants definitions stored in the `.lt` translation files are matched with each other.

+They are sorted by frequency, and the most used are automatically selected.

 ### Mirroring